Shrewsbury and Birmingham Railway: A GWR route at last

-Its course passed through the S&B locomotive and carriage works at Stafford Road; this was quite new, and many modern buildings were demolished to make way for the new connecting line.
+Its course passed through the S&BR locomotive and carriage works at Stafford Road; this was quite new, and many modern buildings were demolished to make way for the new connecting line.
 It opened in on 14 November 1854, at the same time as the BW&DR. It was mixed gauge; OW&WR broad gauge trains required access to Victoria Basin, and the headshunt into the Basin sidings was the northernmost point of the GWR broad gauge.

 Amalgamation with the GWR

 The determined hostility of the LNWR naturally led to a strong feeling of allied interests between the Great Western Railway, the Shrewsbury and Birmingham Railway and the Shrewsbury and Chester Railway, and they became known as the Allied Companies.
-It was clear that formal amalgamation was inevitable, and this was enacted on 7 August 1854, taking effect on 1 September 1854.
+It was clear that formal amalgamation was inevitable, and this was enacted by the Great Western, Birmingham and Chester Railways Act 1854 (17 & 18 Vict. c. ccxxii) on 7 August 1854, taking effect on 1 September 1854.
 The two Shrewsbury lines were narrow (standard) gauge and were referred to as the “northern division” within the enlarged GWR.
 There was no physical connection at first until the Wolverhampton line was opened in November 1854.

 The Shrewsbury lines which the GWR now absorbed were not greatly profitable; and they had huge indebtedness in debentures and guaranteed preference shares.
 The two lines together had £3 million of capital, of which only £1.8 million was in ordinary shares.
 There was half a million in 8% preference shares.